slimgroup/JUDI.jl/README.md

 The supported modes are:

 - JUDI : Only the base API (linear operators, vectors, ...)
+- BASICS: Generic modeling and inversion tests such as out of core behavior
 - ISO_OP : Isotropic acoustic operators
 - ISO_OP_FS : Isotropic acoustic operators with free surface
 - TTI_OP : Transverse tilted isotropic operators